-A unique network of specialists at around 50 research institutes and clinics studies not only the effectiveness of Lactobacillus reuteri for various indications but also how and why it works.
-Read more about our Research network.
+A unique network of specialists at approximately 50 research institutes and clinics study not only the effectiveness of L. reuteri for various indications but also how and why it works.

 Clinical trials supporting the use of BioGaia Probiotics

-Lactobacillus reuteri Protectis, Prodentis, and Gastrus
+L. reuteri Protectis, Prodentis, and Gastrus

 Our health areas

 As an originator and world leader in probiotic dietary supplements, we offer products focused on gut health, mother & child health, bone health, oral health, and infection protection.
 Read more

 To date, 258 clinical studies using BioGaia’s human strains of L. reuteri have been performed on approximately 21,000 individuals of all ages.
 Results have been published in more than 200 articles in scientific journals (Dec 2022).
 Read more